 Supplemental Security Income (SSI): If you don’t qualify for SSDI, you may meet the criteria for SSI — another federal program that offers monthly payments and Medicaid coverage.
 SSI is geared toward low-income individuals who either don’t have a work history or haven’t worked much.

 Veterans disability benefits: If you are an active duty service member or a retired veteran with a service-related injury that’s left you unable to work, you are eligible to apply for disability benefits through the Department of Veterans Affairs (VA).
-Visit the VA’s website to learn more about getting these benefits.
+Learn more about how to apply for VA benefits with Atticus.

 Private disability insurance: Short-term and long-term disability insurance policies are available to purchase through many employers or independently.
 If you become disabled while you have an active policy, you’re eligible to file a claim with the insurer and receive benefits.
 Payments are worth a portion — often up to 60% — and last months or even years.